maxsviluppo/RistoSync/README.md

   google_api_key text, -- Stores user's AI Key created_at timestamp with time zone default timezone('utc'::text, now()) not null );
-alter table public.profiles enable row level security;
-create policy "Public profiles are viewable by everyone" on profiles for select using (true);
-create policy "Users can insert their own profile" on profiles for insert with check (auth.uid() = id);
-create policy "Users can update own profile" on profiles for update using (auth.uid() = id);

 -- 2. Orders Table
 create table if not exists public.orders (